subedi-samrat/CloudKitchen_API_Docs/guides/AUTH_FLOW.md

 ## Overview

-The authentication system uses a combination of phone verification and JWT tokens to secure the application.
+The authentication system uses a combination of Email and phone verification and JWT tokens to secure the application.
 This document details the complete authentication flow, including phone verification, login process, and session management.

+## Go to [Authentication System](./architecture/Authentication_System.md) for more detailed Information.

 ## 1. Phone Verification Flow